Portfolio-Allan-Rolle/100AngularChallenges/README.md

 40. Build a countdown timer component that outputs the days, hours, minutes and seconds.
 41. Build a singleton service that calls the snackbar from any page.
 42. Create 2 select dropdowns.
 When selecting a continent, show countries only from selected continent.
+43. Create a lazy load image directive that loads an image only if it is in view.